rynmoore/rynmoore.github.io/docs/NancyMulligan.md

 ## Outro
 1.  half a broken box;; half a left turning box;;
 2. second half of a broken box;; half a left turning box and corte;;

+# Notes
+- discovered problems on Queereographer's night.
+Not sure what they were.

+#notes